-In a sense, they can live indefinitely or forever (as long as conditions are favorable).
+In a sense, Venus flytraps can live indefinitely or forever (as long as conditions are favorable).

-In addition, Venus Flytraps clone themselves by dividing and forming smaller plants (smaller growing crowns and rosettes) around the central parent plant.
+In addition, Venus flytraps clone themselves by dividing and forming smaller plants (smaller growing crowns and rosettes) around the central parent plant.
 A clone is a genetic replica of the original plant, and hence the same plant.
-I grow a clone that’s been around since 1955.
+I grow a clone that’s been around since 1955, courtesy of Bob Ziemer — BZ 1955 Venus flytrap.
 It’s the oldest clone I know of in cultivation.